visualanalyticshealthcare/homepage/content/2023/index.md

-Title: VAHC 2023 (14th workshop on Visual Analytics in Healthcare)
+---
-Category: 2023
+title: "VAHC 2023 (14th workshop on Visual Analytics in Healthcare)"
-Date: 2023-03-21
+summary: "In conjunction with IEEE VIS 2023, Melbourne, Australia, October 22-27"
-Slug: index
+navTitle: "Home"
-Authors: VAHC Committee
+order: 0
-Summary: In conjunction with IEEE VIS 2023, Melbourne, Australia, October 22-27
+---
 Welcome to VAHC 2023!
 =====================